RBC Capital Mkts slashes price target on Sandstorm Gold Ltd. [SAND] – find out why.

 Sandstorm Gold Ltd. (“Sandstorm Gold Royalties”, “Sandstorm” or the “Company”) (NYSE: SAND) (TSX: SSL) has released its results for the fourth quarter and year ended December 31, 2022 (all figures in U.S. dollars).

-Over the last 12 months, SAND stock dropped by -41.33%.
-The one-year Sandstorm Gold Ltd. stock forecast points to a potential upside of 44.28.
-The average equity rating for SAND stock is currently 2.20, trading closer to a bullish pattern in the stock market.
+Sandstorm Gold Ltd. stock has also gained 9.96% of its value over the past 7 days.
+However, SAND stock has inclined by 2.12% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -17.83% and gained 0.76% year-on date.

-The market cap for the stock reached $1.43 billion, with 298.86 million shares outstanding and 247.47 million shares in the current float.
-Compared to the average trading volume of 2.30M shares, SAND stock reached a trading volume of 2621884 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SAND stock reached $1.58 billion, with 298.86 million shares outstanding and 247.47 million shares in the current float.
+Compared to the average trading volume of 2.39M shares, SAND reached a trading volume of 6517112 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Sandstorm Gold Ltd. [SAND]:

 RBC Capital Mkts have made an estimate for Sandstorm Gold Ltd. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 02, 2023.
 While these analysts kept the previous recommendation, BMO Capital Markets dropped their target price from $9 to $8.
 The new note on the price target was released on October 05, 2022, representing the official price target for Sandstorm Gold Ltd. stock.
 Previously, the target price had yet another drop from $9.50 to $9, while BMO Capital Markets kept a Outperform rating on SAND stock.

-Sandstorm Gold Ltd. [SAND] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.80.
-With this latest performance, SAND shares dropped by -11.83% in over the last four-week period, additionally sinking by -20.50% over the last 6 months – not to mention a drop of -41.33% in the past year of trading.
+Sandstorm Gold Ltd. [SAND] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.96.
+With this latest performance, SAND shares dropped by 0.00% in over the last four-week period, additionally sinking by -17.83% over the last 6 months – not to mention a drop of -31.17% in the past year of trading.

 Positions in Sandstorm Gold Ltd. stocks held by institutional investors increased at the end of Tuesday and at the time of the Tuesday reporting period, where 91 institutional holders increased their position in Sandstorm Gold Ltd. [NYSE:SAND] by around 56,709,843 shares.
 Additionally, 90 investors decreased positions by around 17,428,838 shares, while 46 investors held positions by with 84,300,122 shares.
 The mentioned changes placed institutional holdings at 158,438,803 shares, according to the latest SEC report filing.
 SAND stock had 33 new institutional investments in for a total of 50,685,738 shares, while 34 institutional investors sold positions of 6,997,310 shares during the same period.